GetObject

 MyXl.Parent.Windows(1).Visible = True

-' ... drive the workbook through MyXl ...
+' ... work with the workbook through MyXl ...

 If ExcelWasNotRunning Then MyXl.Application.Quit